Linux and Unix rcp command

 -p Attempt to give each copy the same modification times, access times, modes, and ACLs if applicable as the original file.

--r Copy each subtree rooted at filename; in this case the destination must be a directory.
+-r Copy each subtree rooted at file name; the destination must be a directory.

 directory Name of the directory

-rcp is meant to copy between different hosts; attempting to rcp a file onto itself, as with:
+rcp copies between different hosts; attempting to rcp a file onto itself, as with:

 rcp tmp/file myhost:/tmp/file